 The main requirements and steps to obtain a residence permit in the Netherlands on a Startup visa

-The Dutch government introduced the Startup Visa in 2015 as a means to attract skilled innovators to the country.
+The government introduced the Dutch Startup Visa in 2015 as a means to attract skilled innovators to the country.
 One of the advantages of this program is that applicants can submit their documents in either Dutch or English, making the preparation process simpler.

 The Netherlands has a network of national business facilitators who review applications and evaluate factors such as the level of innovation and the project's potential for scalability and job creation.
-Obtaining support from a facilitator is crucial for obtaining the residence permit.
+Obtaining support from a facilitator is crucial for obtaining the Netherlands startup work permit.
 To provide you with an overview of the process, we have translated the guide from the IND (Dutch Immigration and Naturalization Service, or Immigratie en Naturalisatiedienst).

 👉 Draft a comprehensive business plan outlining the development of your innovative product or service.
 It should cover at least one year of business development.